RetroDECK/ES-DE/USERGUIDE-DEV.md

 ES-DE fully supports high resolution displays such as 1440p, 4K, 6K, 8K, ultrawide monitors etc. But many emulators (e.g. RetroArch) will also run using the same resolution which may cause performance problems on slower machines or when using resource intensive shaders.
 Although some emulator cores will have options to set their internal resolution, they still need to be scaled up to the screen resolution.

 A solution to this is to use the custom event scripts functionality to set a temporary resolution upon launching a game that will be reverted when returning to ES-DE.
-Such a setup is detailed in [INSTALL-DEV.md](INSTALL-DEV.md#custom-event-scripts) for Unix, but should hopefully be possible to implement similarly on Windows.
+Such a setup is detailed in [INSTALL-DEV.md](INSTALL-DEV.md#custom-event-scripts) for Linux, but should hopefully be possible to implement similarly on Windows.
 When going for this setup it's important that the setting _Run in background (while game is launched)_ is disabled or ES-DE may not be able to correctly switch to the emulator window when launching games.

 On macOS it's problematic to change screen resolutions on the fly or on a per-application basis as Apple has seemingly disabled most of this functionality in recent operating system releases.
 The only real option here is to lower the display resolution prior to launching ES-DE.